VITAP-Student-Project/vitap_student_app/vit_ap_student_app/README.md

 Welcome to the VITAP Student App.
 This app is developed and designed using Flutter to provide VIT-AP students with a comprehensive companion tool for accessing academic information and engaging with the student community.
 The app features a clean and smooth user interface with dynamic theme modes, and it includes functionalities such as live weather updates, class alerts, and a community feature for discussions on various topics.

-> ***Note : This app is not an official application from VIT-AP University; it is developed by a fellow student for the benefit of other students.***

 ## Table of Contents
 1. [Overview](#overview)